MarkHaoxiang/mvp-score-modelling/presentation.md

 Here are some relevant works to conditional generation which we reproduce and improve.
 The first paper introduced score-sde models, gradient based class-conditional generation and constraint-based inpainting and colorisation methods.
-The second paper introduced the pseudoinverse guided method The third paper introduced the manifold constrained gradient methods.
+The second paper introduced the pseudoinverse guided method The third paper introduced the manifold constrained gradient method.

 ## Method -- Baseline (2mins)